-Links to sites where these tools can be downloaded for free will be provided on the unit website.
-On-campus students may use this software which is installed in the computing labs.
+This software is installed in the computing labs; links to sites where these tools can be downloaded for free will be provided on the unit website.
 Information about computer use for students is available from the ITS Student Resource Guide in the Monash University Handbook.